lkloh/lkloh.github.io/_posts/2018-07-21-imessage-vs-text.md

 ---

-If you have an iPhone, you might notice that your text messages to Alice and blue, while text messages to Bob are green.
+If you have an iPhone, you might notice that your text messages to Alice are blue, while text messages to Bob are green.
 Though I didn't really notice until someone pointed it out to me, the difference between the blue and green is so innocuous that I never cared to figure out why.